myrrlyn/apocrypha.es/priv/archive/2nptag.md

 Trinimak freed one arm and began crawling back out of its hellish mouth, but it bit down and swallowed him, and his arm fell to the rock.

-The Demon laughed and laughed at this, and kicked Trinimak's arm away, and then began to talk and lie.
-It had eaten Trinimak's voice as well, and vomited that up enough to speak with it.
-Trinimak's army despaired, and Veloth's followers celebrated, to hear Trinimak's voice deride the cave and family and preach how separation would let them do better.
+The Demon laughed and laughed at this, and kicked Trinimak’s arm away, and then began to talk and lie.
+It had eaten Trinimak’s voice as well, and vomited that up enough to speak with it.
+Trinimak’s army despaired, and Veloth’s followers celebrated, to hear Trinimak’s voice deride the cave and family and preach how separation would let them do better.
 The Demon soon realized it was still squeezing through that crack in the cave wall and having trouble staying in the cave, so it left Veloth and pulled back to its own level.
-It couldn't fit through the crack with Trinimak still in it, so it digested Trinimak right quick and gave birth to Malak on the far side.
+It couldn’t fit through the crack with Trinimak still in it, so it digested Trinimak right quick and gave birth to Malak on the far side.